 Smart Meters measure energy usage, sending data to the utility by wireless signal.
 They are replacements for the older ‘spinning dial’ or analog electric meters.
 While Smart Meters may send data to the utility about 6 times a day, they are constantly talking to one another, comprising a “mesh network.”
 It is this “chatter” that accounts for the 9,600 to 190,000 transmissions per day per Smart Meter.
 Multiply that times the dozens of Smart Meters in your mesh network and you have a sense of the constant high background radiation putting your health at risk:

 Subdivision: rows of streets, houses, meters and overlapping radiation.
 Smart Meter electrosmog, represented by the large red circles.
 The small circles represent meters.
-Many houses have more than one electric meter, in addition to smart gas and water meters, Wi-Fi, cordless and cellular phones, enabled appliances, etc. This picture cannot begin to represent the multitude of wireless signal overlap.
+Some houses have more than one electric meter, in addition to smart gas and water meters, Wi-Fi, cordless and cellular phones, enabled appliances, etc. This picture cannot begin to represent the multitude of wireless signal overlap.

 Wireless Radiation Exposures